robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Our flight wasn't until after eleven!

-I staggered to the door, and wordlessly let them in—along with the cold night air and a few mozzies.
+I staggered to the door, and wordlessly let them in — along with the cold night air and a few mozzies.

 "Why aren't you ready?" demanded Brittany.
 "We have a bus to catch in twenty minutes!"